oracle-livelabs/apex/book-club-lab/README.md

 - Learn how to use application items and processes.
 - Learn how to create a page to view data from a REST source.
 - Learn how to create a page to view data from a local table.
+- Learn how to implement button actions.
-- Learn how to search for books.
+- Learn how to populate database tables with form input data.
-- Learn how to manage a list of books.
+- Learn how to customize an app using various APEX features as well as custom CSS.

-Estimated Workshop Time: 2 hours
+Estimated Workshop Time: 2.5 hours

-*Note: This lab assumes you are using Oracle APEX 21.2.*
+*Note: This lab assumes you are using Oracle APEX 24.1.*

 ### Lab Modules